10 Must Have Medicinal Herbs from the Grocery Store

 Ginger tea is effective in relieving sore throat, sinus congestion and coughing during the flu or a cold.
 You can increase its effectiveness by combining ginger with lemon juice, flax jelly, and honey in the treatment of colds and flu.

-2. Turmeric (Curcuma longa)
+2. Medicinal herbs from the grocery store – Turmeric (Curcuma longa)

 Turmeric has a long history in herbal medicine and has been used to fight inflammation.
 According to a paper from the University of Maryland, it lowers two enzymes in the body responsible for inflammation.
 It has also been used in the treatment of cancer for its superior antioxidant abilities.
 It stimulates bile secretions and improves digestion.
 It is used in Europe for stomach complaints.
 It is antibacterial and antiseptic, as well.

-You can use the fresh root, by grating it, and adding it to food or in tea.
+You can use the fresh root, by grating it and adding it to food or in tea.
 Turmeric powder is also used in herbal medicine.
 The powder comes from the root that has been boiled and dried.
 If you don’t like the spicy taste of turmeric, you can put it in capsules and take it in pill form, or use the tincture.

 It has a bright yellow colour and is the colouring agent in American mustard.
 It is used extensively as a textile dye in Asia for its bright yellow colour.

-3. Cinnamon – (Cinnamomum zeylanicum)
+3. Medicinal herbs from the grocery store – Cinnamon (Cinnamomum zeylanicum)

-Cinnamon is well known for its spicy warmth, that combines well with tree fruits and bland grains, like oatmeal.
+Cinnamon is well known for its spicy warmth, which combines well with tree fruits and bland grains, like oatmeal.
 It is a digestive aid and an appetite stimulant.
 Clinical studies have shown that using up to 6 grams of Cinnamon a day can help diabetics control blood sugar levels and lower cholesterol in the blood.
 (Khan A, Khattak K, Sadfar M, Anderson R, Khan M. Cinnamon improves glucose and lipids of people with type 2 diabetes.
 Diabetes Care.
 2003;26:3215-3218.)
-Read more Cinnamon has also shown to help with weight loss.
+Read more Cinnamon has also been shown to help with weight loss.

-4. Mint (Mentha x Piperita)
+4. Medicinal herbs from the grocery store – Mint (Mentha x Piperita)

 Mint has a long list of maladies that it is the recommended treatment: indigestion, colic, flatulence, nausea, vomiting, depressed appetite, menstrual cramps, abdominal and gall bladder pain, sinus congestion.
-Peppermint is strongly antibacterial and it helps in reducing inflammation of the gums and mouth.
+Peppermint is strongly antibacterial and helps in reducing inflammation of the gums and mouth.
 It is cooling.
 Use it dried in tea, or in steam to clear sinus passages and relieve chest congestion during a cold.

-While you can find mint in the herbal tea or spice section of your grocery store, it is very easy to grow in zone 3 and higher and 4 plants will give you an abundance of mint for year round use.
+While you can find mint in the herbal tea or spice section of your grocery store, it is very easy to grow in zone 3 and higher and 4 plants will give you an abundance of mint for year-round use.
 When looking for varieties to grow, true peppermint is stronger than spearmint.
 You will want to begin with root cuttings or plants, as it doesn’t grow true from seed.

 Peppermint essential oil is an inexpensive essential oil to have on hand for making organic cleaning products.
 It fills the room with the heady, cheerful, stimulating aroma of peppermint and is antibacterial, too.